VitaliiShevchenko/LabConRoRApp/README.md

-# README

-# LabConRoRApp
+# ## Welcome to the LabConRoRApp
+Control equipment through the site.

+### Introduction
-Simple project using Ruby On Rails for controlling equipments through RS485 on the backend and displaying the recieved information on the dashboard  in the current browser
+Simple project using Ruby On Rails for controlling equipments through RS485 on the backend and displaying the recieved information on the dashboard in the current browser.

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.4.1

+* Rails version 8.0.1

-* System dependencies
+* System dependencies:

-* Configuration
+* Configuration:

-* Database creation
+* Database creation: `$ brew instal postgresql@14`

-* Database initialization
+* Database initialization: `$ brew services start postgresql@14`, `$rails db:create`

-* How to run the test suite
+* How to run the test suite:

 * Services (job queues, cache servers, search engines, etc.)